 We have shown that simple constraints relating range-Doppler observations to sensor geometry can be exploited to significantly reduce the complexity of spatial association.
-Our system-level simulations demonstrate that our framework for spatial association based on these geometric constraints is robust to noisy observations and detection anomalies, and that it scales well with the number of sensors and targets.
+Our system-level simulations demonstrate that the proposed framework for spatial association based on these geometric constraints is robust to noisy observations and detection anomalies, and that it scales well with the number of sensors and targets.
 Our approach is compatible with standard FFT-based range-Doppler processing, but enhanced accuracy estimation at each sensor (i.e., super-resolution of range and Doppler) significantly improves both localization accuracy and association complexity.
-Important topics for future investigation include extending these concepts to more complex target models (e.g., for extended targets, and targets causing both specular and diffuse reflection), and combining them with complementary strategies utilizing platform and/or target motion across multiple snapshots.
+The geometric constraints used to simplify the association problem rely on a linear placement of the sensor array, which is reasonable, for example, when the sensors are placed along the side, front or back of a vehicle.
+An interesting open question is whether such geometric concepts can be extended to simplify association for more general sensor array configurations.
+Additional important topics for future investigation include extending these ideas to more complex target models (e.g., for extended targets, and targets causing both specular and diffuse reflection), and combining them with complementary strategies utilizing platform and/or target motion across multiple snapshots.